sreitich/sreitich.github.io/_posts/2025-7-11-projectile-prediction-4.markdown

 title: "Projectile Prediction: Part 4"
 excerpt: A breakdown of the base projectile's features and reconciliation techniques.
 header:
-    teaser: /assets/images/per-post/cone-trace/cone-trace-teaser.png
+    teaser: /assets/images/per-post/projectile-prediction-4/projectile-prediction-4-teaser.png
 author: Meta
 last_modified_at: 2025-07-20
 ---

 The fourth and final part of a series exploring and implementing projectile prediction for multiplayer games.
 This part breaks down the implementation of a base `Projectile` actor class, which can be subclassed into projectiles that can be spawned by our `SpawnPredictedProjectile` task.

-The code for which this article provides an overview can be found on [Unreal Engine's Learning site](...).
+The code for which this article provides an overview can be found on [Unreal Engine's Learning site](TODO).
 Additionally, a more concise explanation of this code can be found at the [official documentation page](https://docs.google.com/document/d/1VBhB41mwQWksoPLgx-G8YSelnWQ7_FYu4-QGueqY2lY/edit?usp=sharing).
 {: .notice--info}

 ## Introduction